 I will be discussing how to utilized emotional intelligence in planning difficult conversations in four steps.

-- Recognize ; The first step to planning a difficult conversation is to recognize your emotions regarding the situation and consider the emotions of the other parties involved.
+- Recognize; The first step to planning a difficult conversation is to recognize your emotions regarding the situation and consider the emotions of the other parties involved.
 Are you angry, frustrated, or confused?
-How are the other parties involved feeling?
+How do the other parties involved feel?
 Are they aware that anything is being perceived as wrong?
 Are they happy in their current position?

 - Assess; Next, assess the impact those emotions are having on your behavior and/or performance at work.
 After that, assess how these emotions are affecting the other person’s behavior and work performance.
 If a person does not perceive anything as going poorly then their overly positive emotions can lead to unrealistic goals.
 If the person is experiencing negative emotions, this can lead to poor work performance and morale.
 It is important to introduce positivity into difficult conversations to create open conversations and a safe environment.
 Avoid blaming, finger pointing, or name calling.
 If possible meet in a space other than an office.

-- Manage; After the first three steps you are now ready to manage the emotions involved through strategic planning to create a to a favorable outcome for all.
+- Manage; After the first three steps, you are now ready to manage the emotions involved in strategic planning to create a to a favorable outcome for all.
 Prepare a plan to reach the best pre-determined outcome for you and the other person.
 Have a clear objective and end goal for this conversation.

 Please tune in next week for more motivation, and our guest speaker Marc Falkenstein!